Władysław IV Vasa: Marriages

 On 9 August 1647, his young son, Sigismund Casimir, then seven years old, suddenly fell ill and died; the death of his only legitimate heir to the throne was a major blow to the king, whose grief prevented his attendance at the boy's funeral held in Kraków.

 Death

-While hunting near Merkinė (Merecz) in early 1648, Władysław suffered from a case of gallstones or kidney stones.
+While hunting near Merkinė in early 1648, Władysław suffered from a case of gallstones or kidney stones.
 The King's condition supposedly worsened as he was given the incorrect medication to treat the ailment.
 Being aware that these might be his final days, the King had his last will dictated and then received his last rites.
 Władysław died around 02:00 at night on 20 May 1648.

 His heart and viscera were interred in the Chapel of St. Casimir of Vilnius Cathedral.
-As he had no legitimate male heirs, he was succeeded by his half brother John II Casimir Vasa.
+As he had no legitimate male heirs, he was succeeded by his half-brother John II Casimir Vasa.

 Character

 Władysław has been described as outgoing and friendly, with a sense of humor, optimistic, a "people's person", able to charm many of those who interacted with him.
 On the other hand, he had a short temper and when angered, could act without considering all consequences.

 Władysław was criticized for being a spendthrift; he lived lavishly, spending more than his royal court treasury could afford.
 He also dispensed much wealth among his courtiers, who were seen by people farther from the court as taking advantage of the king.
 He has also been known to maintain several mistresses throughout his life, including during his married period.